Ebopboy66/QuizizzAutoAnswer/README.md

-# QuizizzAutoAnswer
+# Quizizz Auto Answer
-This is a bookmarklet that auto answers live and offline Quizizz (TESTED)
+Go to